House of the Dragon: Season 2

-Comparisons with The Rings of Power
+Comparisons with The Lord of the Rings: The Rings of Power

 Critics, fans, and publications have drawn comparisons between House of the Dragon and fantasy series The Lord of the Rings: The Rings of Power on Amazon Prime Video.
-The Rings of Power is a prequel series set thousands of years before the events of J. R. R. Tolkien's The Hobbit and The Lord of the Rings, while House of the Dragon is a prequel series set before Game of Thrones.
+The Rings of Power is a prequel series set thousands of years before the events of J. R. R. Tolkien's The Hobbit and The Lord of the Rings, while House of the Dragon is a prequel series set hundreds of years before Game of Thrones.
 The similar fantasy genre, close release dates, and extensive fan bases were cited in articles comparing the two series.
 Commentators and fans alike have described these comparisons as the "biggest battle in TV history".
 More negative criticism from the two fan bases also included the character diversity, with some publications describing some of the criticism as racist.
 Martin stated that although he hopes both shows are successful, he wants to see House of the Dragon "succeed more."
 Lindsey Weber, an executive producer for The Rings of Power, stated that the head-to-head conflict between the two shows are "totally manufactured by the media for headlines".
 Show co-creator J. D. Payne said the only competition he sees is with "themselves"; however, he wishes well for "anyone else working on storytelling".